LainForYou/Gpo-Fishing-Macro-STABLEVERSION-Win11-/README.md

 ### Installation Issues

-- **"Python not found"**: Download from https://python.org and check "Add to PATH"
+- **"Python not found"**: Download Python 3.12 or 3.13 from the links above and check "Add to PATH"
+- **"Python 3.14+ not supported"**: Uninstall Python 3.14+ and install Python 3.13 or 3.12 instead
 - **"pip not recognized"**: Reinstall Python with "Add to PATH" checked
 - **Permission errors**: Right-click `install.bat` → "Run as administrator"
+- **Package installation failures**: Ensure you're using Python 3.12 or 3.13, not 3.14+

 ### Runtime Issues